DashMoney/DashPayRentals-Frontend/README.md

-# DashMoney Decentralized Frontend
+# DashPayRentals Frontend

-**This is a short description of how someone would operate a decentralized frontend.**
+**This is a short description of how someone would operate a Dash Platform Frontend.**

-1. Copy this github repository to your own github account. https://github.com/DashMoney/DashMoney-Decentralized-Frontend
+1. Copy this github repository to your own github account. https://github.com/DashMoney/DashPayRentals-Frontend
 2. Connect copied Github repository to hosting service (Vercel - I use Hobby-free edition).
 3. Add environment variables and domain name to hosting service.
    • See Below\*